PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-HiFi-MAG-Pipeline.md

 │	├── genome-binning-summarizer.py
 │	└── Metabat-Plot.py
 │
-├── Snakefile-genomebinning
+├── Snakefile-hifimags
 │
 └── config.yaml
 ```
-The `Snakefile-genomebinning` file is the Snakefile for this snakemake workflow.
+The `Snakefile-hifimags` file is the Snakefile for this snakemake workflow.
 It contains all of the rules of the workflow.

 The `config.yaml` file is the main configuration file used in the snakemake workflow.
 It contains the main settings that will be used for various programs.